glennhickey/progressiveCactus/README.md

 Example:

 	  # Sequence data for progressive alignment of 4 genomes
-	  # human, chimp and gorilla a flagged as good asseblies.
+	  # human, chimp and gorilla are flagged as good assemblies.
 	  # since orang isn't, it will not be used as an outgroup species.
      (((human:0.006,chimp:0.006667):0.0022,gorilla:0.008825):0.0096,orang:0.01831);
      *human /data/genomes/human/human.fa